szBene/configs-and-stuff/README.md

 ___

-- the poweshell profile requires powershell 7
+- parts of the poweshell profile require powershell 7